 - Serve immediately and enjoy.

-What is your favorite Mexican recipe?
+What’s your favorite Mexican dish?
 Ever made your own healthy version?
 Share below!